You find yourself in an enclosed space.

 Every sane part of you wants to get up out of this sunken seat that smells like sweat and mould and ass.
 Every last part of you is screaming.
 And what is left wants to run away.
-But you need the money, you tell yourself. and there are still debts that need to be repaid.
+But you need the money, you tell yourself.
+And there are still debts that need to be repaid.

-You flip through the different screen and lens of the computer in front of you.
+You flip through the different windows and lens of the computer screen in front of you.
 Sometimes they leave you a message on your machine.
 Other times you know you can hear them moving around.
 You fear hearing the phone ring: even as you dread silencing the ringer more … knowing you’ll get that message either way.

 Whether it’s a voicemail, a text, a letter in the mail, or feeling them hover over your shoulder you know you have no privacy.
 You know it’s only going to get more intrusive: and you can only avoid eye-contact and hide behind your mask — your playing pretend at not having feelings — for so long.
 Eventually, those doors are going to open.
 Remember: this is not your home.
 This space belongs to them.